 Records about child protection or pertaining to welfare concerns or issues, including EHA paperwork, will be retained securely and separately to the curriculum records of the child in the Principal's Study with access restricted to the Principal and DSL.
-If the child moves to another school or education setting, these records will be suitably redacted in regard to the identification of other children or adults and sent in a timely and secure manner to the DSL of the receiving school or college.
+If the child moves to another school or education setting, these rAG: SAFEGUARDING (also applies to International Stardy Gentre) ther children or adults and sent in a timely and secure manner to the DSL of the receiving school or college.
 Child protection records are never destroyed.